FAQ

 What about insects and bugs?

-You will find wildlife anywhere in nature.
+You will encounter wildlife anywhere in nature.

 1. Bring a suitable midge repellant